caraveteanu/My-CV/README.md

 # My-CV
-In this project I will create an interactictive CV using HTML, CSS, JavaScripy
+In this project I will create an interactictive CV using HTML, CSS, JavaScript